Entertainment Venues - Movie Theaters, Arcades and Bowling Alleys Guidelines

 - Modify check-in and payment processes to observe social distancing and use contactless payments where possible.

-- Limit the number of guests inside each space, at a given time, as per the capacity limitations.
+- Limit the number of guests inside each space, at a given time, as per the capacity and gathering limitations.

 - Prohibit use of waiting areas to avoid congregations by limiting a guest’s ability to enter the venue until they are ready to be seated or a space is available for them.
 Notify customers by call or text message.